ing-bank/probatus/CONTRIBUTING.md

 ### Jupyter notebooks

-- Notebooks are only allowed in the `notebooks/shared` and `notebooks/private` folder.
-- The `notebooks/private` folder is git-ignored, hence there are no issues with your workflow.
-Use this directory for your development notebooks
 - Do not collaborate on notebooks.
 Always create your own personal notebooks.
 This is because they are hard to version control as they include more than just code (cells & output).
 - **Clear output cells that may contain sensitive information before commits to prevent personal data leaking into the git repo.**
 - Try to clear large cell outputs before committing.
 Printing huge tables or plotting large graphs will only bloat your git repository and you run a larget risk of leaking sensitive data.